 By the end of June 2019, SRFSI will finalise the majority of remaining deliverables as per the SRFSI variation 3 project document.
 Under the proposed plan, 74% of deliverables would be completed by the end of the period.

 Variation 4 will extend the project to 30 June 2020 and will focus on the broader research question: How is momentum created for CASI in the EGP?
 The portfolio will focus efforts to ensure that credible pathways to scale CASI are developed, as well as providing a platform for the wider ACIAR-SDIP activities to converge and discuss a future research agenda.

+Justification for Variation 5

+An additional year will enable a legacy to be created on this large investment by ACIAR and DFAT.
+Namely, the following will be the focus on Variation 5: Testing and dissemination of the CASI visual syllabus (Volume one: Maize) and create new volumes (2] Wheat CASI; and 3] Bangladesh 2 wheel CASI); Implement Quantitative impact studies without impending on farmers who are already participating in SDIP and ACIAR studies; establish the CA centre of Excellence with UBKV and DoA in West Bengal, and complete the academic legacy of the project, particularly with socioeconomics outputs.
+Additional time will also mitigate the constraints raised by COVID-19 implementation and delivery.

 Background and Justification